jpfairbanks/hpc6220/writeup.md

 I implemented both a reduction tree and a partitioned algorithm for reduction.
 The reduction tree takes the even and odd elements and combines them in pairs.
-Each pair tmp[i] = evens[i] + odds[i] is a seperate task, both logically and
+Each pair tmp[i] = evens[i] + odds[i] is a separate task, both logically and
 from the perspective of the process pool.
 This is the PRAM algorithm where we assume that the number of processors can grow to be as large as possible.
 However in reality the number of processors is physically limited and this approach pays a large penalty for forming these fine grained tasks.

-The partitioned approach takes a different approach.
+The partitioning algorithm takes a different approach.
 Since we know the number of processors is known, we can partition the set of inputs contiguously before we start to operate concurrently.
 Each part is given to a single process which can apply the reduction in serial.
-These processes return a single value for their entire seqment.
+These processes return a single value for their entire segment.
 Since the number of processes is small these $p$ values are reduced in serial by the calling process.
 This provides a significant speedup over both the serial version and the reduction tree versions.